Frequently Asked Questions

 Changes that will help you lose weight include:

-a plan for rewards for following your program to lose
+- A plan for rewards for following your program to lose weight

 Diets for losing weight involve:

-finding a balance between how much food you eat and how
+- Finding a balance between how much food you eat and how much exercise you get.

 What foods should I choose to lose weight?